Periodontology: Periodontal diseases

 Periodontal disease encompasses a number of diseases of the periodontal tissues that result in attachment loss and destruction of alveolar bone.

-Periodontal diseases take on many different forms but are usually a result of a coalescence of bacterial plaque biofilm accumulation of the red complex bacteria (e.g., P. gingivalis, T. forsythia, and T. denticola) of the gingiva and teeth, combined with host immuno-inflammatory mechanisms and other risk factors that can lead to destruction of the supporting bone around natural teeth.
+Periodontal diseases take on many different forms but are usually a result of a coalescence of bacterial plaque biofilm accumulation of the red complex bacteria (e.g. P. gingivalis, T. forsythia, and T. denticola) of the gingiva and teeth, combined with host immuno-inflammatory mechanisms and other risk factors that can lead to destruction of the supporting bone around natural teeth.
 Untreated, these diseases can lead to alveolar bone loss and tooth loss.
 As of 2013, periodontal disease accounted for 70.8% of teeth lost in patients with the disease in South Korea.
 Periodontal disease is the second most common cause of tooth loss (second to dental caries) in Scotland.
 Twice-daily brushing and flossing are a way to help prevent periodontal diseases.

 Healthy gingiva can be described as stippled, pale or coral pink in Caucasian people, with various degrees of pigmentation in other races.
 The gingival margin is located at the cemento-enamel junction without the presence of pathology.
 The gingival pocket between the tooth and the gingival should be no deeper than 1–3mm to be considered healthy.
 There is also the absence of bleeding on gentle probing.

 Periodontal diseases can be caused by a variety of factors, the most prominent being dental plaque.
 Dental plaque forms a bacterial biofilm on the tooth surface; if not adequately removed from the tooth surface in close proximity to the gingiva, a host-microbial interaction gets underway.
 This results in the imbalance between host and bacterial factors which can in turn result in a change from health to disease.
 Other local or systemic factors can result in or further progress the manifestation of periodontal disease.
 Other factors can include age, socio-economic status, oral hygiene education and diet.
 Systemic factors may include uncontrolled diabetes or tobacco smoking.

 Signs and symptoms of periodontal disease: bleeding gums, gingival recession, halitosis (bad breath), mobile teeth, ill-fitting dentures and buildup of plaque and calculus.

 Individual risk factors include: gender, smoking and alcohol consumption, diabetes, obesity and metabolic syndrome, osteoporosis and Vitamin D conditions, stress and genetic factors.

-In 1999 the American Academy of Periodontology (AAP) reworked the existing classification of periodontal diseases from 1989 to alter the weaknesses present.
-The old classification placed too much emphasis on the age of disease onset and rate of progression, which are often difficult to determine.
-The 1999 classification was published in the Annals of Periodontology.
-Below is the abbreviated version of the 1999 classification of periodontal diseases and conditions.